 Privacy, Data Protection and Information Governance Services

-Privacy International, LLP Over 80 global companies have trusted Privacy International for regulatory compliance, data breach, individual rights and data management services.
+Many Fortune 100 companies have trusted Privacy International for regulatory compliance, data breach, individual rights and data governance services.

 Historically, individuals used fireproof safes, solid steel safe boxes or safety deposit boxes at banks to preserve all of their critical and personal data.
 However, today due to the rapid development of technologies that collect, process, maintain and share personal data, the risk of individual harm, data breaches, misuse, litigation or regulatory fines has exponentially increased.
 This is driving the need for, greater data protection, expanded individual rights procedures and greater transparency.

-Privacy regulations have been intensifying and ratified in the European Union, United States, South America, Asia Pacific and Australasia Regions, in particular regulations such as the EU General Data Protection Regulation (“GDPR”), the EU ePrivacy Directive, Lei Geral de Proteção de Dados Pessoais (“LGPD”), Personal Data Protection Act (“PDPA”) are only a few of the new “direction” of privacy legislation globally.
+Privacy regulations have been intensifying and ratified in the European Union, United States, South America, Asia Pacific and Australasia Regions, in particular regulations such as the EU General Data Protection Regulation (“GDPR”), the EU ePrivacy Directive, Lei Geral de Proteção de Dados Pessoais (“LGPD”), and the Personal Data Protection Act (“PDPA”) are only a few that have driven the new “direction” of privacy legislation globally.
 In the US, starting in 2018 through March of 2023, a total of 59 privacy bills have been proposed and 9 bills have been ratified.
 However, the effective dates of these 9 regulations do vary, as the California Consumer Privacy Act ("CCPA") effective date was January 1, 2020 and the Tennessee Information Protection Act ("TIPA") effective date is scheduled for July 1, 2025.